 - Australian regulator opposes merger on competition grounds

-- Says falling fixed broadband margins will force TPG forced to build mobile network
+- Says falling fixed broadband margins will force TPG to build mobile network

 - TPG, Vodafone to take legal action

 Australia's telecom regulator has made a mistake by blocking Vodafone's planned merger with TPG Telecom and we're not just talking about the way in which the news broke.

 The Australian Competition and Consumer Commission (ACCC) scrambled to publish a statement outlining its reasons for opposing the tie-up on Wednesday after accidentally divulging its decision in its mergers register earlier than planned.

 "The ACCC considers that the proposed merger between TPG and Vodafone will reduce competition and contestability in this sector," the regulator said.
 Essentially, it wants Vodafone to continue to build up its nascent fixed broadband business and, more importantly, it wants to force TPG to build out a mobile network.

 TPG, which currently operates as an MVNO on Vodafone's network, began construction of its own mobile network a couple of years ago, but pulled the plug on the plan in January, insisting that the ban on the use of Huawei equipment for 5G made the project untenable.
 At the time it seemed that the Huawei ban served as a convenient excuse and that TPG had halted the network rollout with the Vodafone merger in mind.
 The regulator's statement suggests it agrees.

 "TPG has the capability and commercial incentive to resolve the technical and commercial challenges it is facing, as it already has in other markets," said ACCC chair Rod Sims, referring to the Huawei issue.
 "TPG already has mobile spectrum, an extensive fibre transmission network which is essential for a mobile network, a large customer base and well-established telecommunications brands," he said.